facg88032/ML_learn/README.md

  I learn from  [TensorFlow-Object-Detection-API-Tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) ,  this tutorial teaches how to label image ,train and application.

 ## Label Image
-LabelImg can label that you expect to detection objects in every picture.<br> its GitHub page has very clear instructions on how to install and use it.<br>
+LabelImg can label that you expect to detection objects in every picture.<br> Its GitHub page has very clear instructions on how to install and use it.<br>
 [LabelImg link](https://github.com/tzutalin/labelImg)

 #### Ex: